ocicl/ocicl/README.md

 To update all systems in your ``systems.csv`` file to the latest version, run ``ocicl latest``.

+To use an alternate OCI registry for any operation, use the ``--registry`` option.
+Using ``--registry`` with the ``setup`` command will persist this registry choice for all future ``ocicl`` invocations.

+All system downloads are recorded in the current working directory by default.
+However, you may choose to download systems "globally" for the current user by using the ``--global`` option.
+This is equivalent to temporarily changing directory to a user-global directory before performing any operation.
+These "global" systems are available at runtime by making sure you tell ASDF to search the global directory.
+``ocicl setup`` will suggest changes to your ``.sbclrc`` file to enable this.

 You can change the default behaviour of downloading systems on demand by setting ``ocicl-runtime:*download*`` to nil.